Event-driven

 # Skipping Pipelines

-1. The most recent commit message contains [ci skip] or [skip ci].
+1. The most recent commit message contains [ci skip] or [skip ci]

-2. The git push -o ci.skip command is used.
+2. git push -o ci.skip

 For example: